Feliciano Belmonte Jr.

-Fernando Feliciano "Sonny" Racimo Belmonte Jr., KGCR (born October 2, 1936) is a Filipino politician who served as the 20th and 23rd speaker of the House of Representatives of the Philippines from January to June 2001 and from 2010 to 2016.
+Fernando Feliciano "Sonny" Racimo Belmonte Jr., KGCR (born October 2, 1936) is a Filipino politician and a lawyer who served as the 20th and 23rd speaker of the House of Representatives of the Philippines from January to June 2001 and from 2010 to 2016.
 As a Congressman, Belmonte represented Quezon City's 4th congressional district from 1992 to 2001 and 2010 to 2019.
-Between his two stints in Congress, Belmonte served as the ninth mayor of Quezon City.
+Between his two stints in Congress, Belmonte served as the tenth mayor of Quezon City.

 Early life and career

 Belmonte was born at 1:35 p.m. on October 2, 1936, at Emmanuel Community Hospital in Tondo, Manila, to judge Feliciano Belmonte Sr. and Luz Racimo.
-Belmonte began studying at age seven and he attended grade school in Baguio and earned his high school diploma at the San Beda University in Manila.
+Belmonte began studying at age seven, spending his early education in Zaragoza, Nueva Ecija, the hometown of his father.
+He also attended grade school in Baguio and earned his high school diploma at the San Beda University in Manila.
 He finished Law at the Lyceum of the Philippines University; while in law school, he worked as a reporter at the Manila Chronicle, covering the police beat and events at the Philippine Commission on Elections.

 At age 25, Belmonte began his law career after taking the bar examination, which he passed with a score of 85.55 percent.
 He began his government service as the presidential staff assistant of President Diosdado Macapagal.
 He also worked as a special assistant for the Commissioner of Customs, and as an executive assistant at the Bangko Sentral ng Pilipinas.
 In 1986, President Corazon Aquino assigned him to head various financially struggling government-owned corporations.
 He became president and General Manager of the Government Service Insurance System (GSIS) and the Manila Hotel and chairman of the National Reinsurance Corporation of the Philippines.
 He also represented the government as member of the board of directors of the San Miguel Corporation and the Philippine Long Distance Telephone Company (PLDT).
 He assumed the position of president and chief executive officer of Philippine Airlines, which was then wholly owned by the Philippine government.